 In GIS, in addition to the tabular data, we work with Spatial Objects.
 This requires a database that supports "spatial data", which means that a database is capable of storing geometry data type.
-Spatial databases provide spatial data handling in terms of storage, manipulation and analysis.
+Description and analysis.
 A spatial database is not constrained by the need to present data visually.